 Maybe you’re in charge of Social Media.
 What if I told you you could use Power Automate to curate your content?
 You can!
 Once contents appears somewhere, doesn’t matter if it’s SharePoint or another location and someone approves it, Power Automate can move it into Buffer for sharing to your Social Channels.

 While there are a good many templates available for quick use, you can build your own automation as well.
 There’s a really nice step by step creation tool to use.
-The tool gathers all the necessary information along the path you’re creating.
+The tool gathers all the necessary information, and you put it together, much like legos.
+For each piece you snap together along the path the tool prompts you for the correct info.
 You then have the option to check the flow before making it live.
 Once the flow is live, your tasks are living their best life without your intervention and you’ve gained back time in your day.